 Best Supporting Actress

-- Alicia Vikander, The Danish Girl – Ditto the above comment.
+- Alicia Vikander, The Danish Girl – Is she Supporting or Lead?

-- Kate Winslet, Steve Jobs – A safe choice, confirmed by SAG and the Globes.
+- Kate Winslet, Steve Jobs – Feels safe.

 Best Supporting Actor

 - Michael Keaton, Spotlight – Will this be the “sorry about last year” winner?